kogakure/website-hugo-stefanimhoff.de/source/styleguide/index.markdown

 The `cite` element is used to represent the title of a work (e.g. a book, essay, poem, song, film, TV show, sculpture, painting, musical, exhibition, etc).
 This can be a work that is being quoted or referenced in detail (i.e. a citation), or it can just be a work that is mentioned in passing.
 Example:

 <cite>Universal Declaration of Human Rights</cite>, United Nations, December 1948.
 Adopted by General Assembly resolution 217 A (III).

-### Inline quotes
-The `q` element is used for quoting text inline.
-Example showing nested quotations:

-John said, <q>I saw Lucy at lunch, she told me <q>Mary wants you to get some ice cream on your way home.</q> I think I will get some at Ben and Jerry’s, on Gloucester Road.</q>

 ### Definition
 The `dfn` element is used to highlight the first use of a term.
 The `title` attribute can be used to describe the term.
 Example: